KeibiSoft/KeibiDrop/README.md

 ## Contributing & Legal

 Want to contribute?
-Great—but please read the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
+Great, but please read the [CONTRIBUTING.md](./CONTRIBUTING.md) first.
 All commits must be signed (`git commit -S`) and by doing so, you agree to the terms outlined in our [Developer Certificate of Origin](./DCO.txt).

 For information about how we (don’t) use your data, see the [Privacy Policy](./privacy.md).